Ydessa Hendeles: Awards and recognition

 and received an "Award of Distinction" from the Faculty of Fine Arts of Concordia University, Montreal in 2009.

 Hendeles received the 2004 "Founders Achievement Award," presented by the Toronto Friends of the Visual Arts and the 2003 “Award of Distinction,” from the Toronto International Art Fair (now Art Toronto).
 In 2007, she was named a Life Member of Art Metropole, Toronto.

-The Ontario Association of Art Galleries (OAAG) has honoured Hendeles with multiple awards:
+The Ontario Association of Art Galleries, now Galeries Ontario / Ontario Galleries (GOG), has honoured Hendeles with multiple awards: